CRAFTING EXCELLENT USER EXPERIENCES: A GUIDE TO SEAMLESS DESIGN SYSTEMS

 SEAMLESS DEVELOPMENT WITH HIGH-FIDELITY PROTOTYPING

-Some design concepts are challenging to describe verbally or through static visuals alone; they need to be felt and experienced to be fully understood and thereby getting stakeholder buy-in.
+While design systems are valuable for fostering collaboration between designers and developers, some design concepts are challenging to describe verbally or through static visuals alone.
+They need to be felt and experienced to be fully understood and thereby getting stakeholder buy-in.

 In that case, high-fidelity prototyping, a representation of the interface created digitally using software tools, serves as the bridge between conceptualisation and development.